gh-auto/.github/profile/README.md

 🌈 **Contribution Guidelines**
 We welcome contributions from the community.
 Please read our [contribution guidelines](../CONTRIBUTING.md) to get started.

+> [!WARNING] > **AI Tools Usage Disclaimer**
+>
+> This organization welcomes the use of AI tools (including GitHub Copilot and ClaudeAI) for code generation and workflow development.
+While these tools enhance our productivity, please:
+>
+> - Always review AI-generated code before implementation
+> - Verify security implications of AI suggestions
+> - Test thoroughly as AI can produce incorrect or outdated code
+> - Follow our AI usage guidelines in the contribution docs
+> - Report any AI-related issues or concerns promptly

 👩‍💻 **Useful Resources**

 - [GitHub Actions Documentation](https://docs.github.com/en/actions)